haoliangwu/vscode-poshi/README.md

 Why I do this?
 READ [THIS](./INSPIRATION.md).
 Sorry for it was written by chinese.

 ## Installation
+Please make sure you have installed Node v4+ env.

 In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type `Extensions`.
 There you have either the option to show the already installed extensions or install new ones.

 See more details [HERE](https://marketplace.visualstudio.com/items?itemName=lyon.POSHI).